Juror: Botham Jean wouldn’t have wanted ‘harsh vengeance’

 “Those officers that killed unarmed black men, when they got out, they went back to living their lives,” she said.
 “Amber Guyger, ever since she killed that man, she has not been the same.
 She showed remorse and that she’s going to have to deal with that for the rest of her life.”

+On Friday, the Jean family stood with Dallas activists and religious leaders asking the U.S. Department of Justice to conduct a broad probe of the Dallas Police Department.

+Lee Merritt, a lawyer for the family, said at the news conference that Guyger’s trial revealed that the city’s police are incapable of investigating their own.
+He called on police Chief U. Renee Hall to invite the Justice Department to do a “comprehensive audit” of her police force.

-Guyger was transferred into the custody of the Texas Department of Criminal Justice on Friday morning, the Dallas County Sheriff’s Department said.
+Guyger was transferred into the custody of the Texas Department of Criminal Justice on Friday, the Dallas County Sheriff’s Department said.

+All new Texas prisoners undergo physical and mental health screenings during which they can identify themselves as former law enforcement officers and say whether they believe they need special protection, according to Department of Criminal Justice spokesman Jeremy Desel.
+The department keeps a list of high-profile prisoners and holds some people in protective custody, but Desel said he could not provide any information on where Guyger will be imprisoned until she’s been through the two- to four-week screening.

+In another matter, the judge presiding over the Guyger trial has accused Dallas County District Attorney John Creuzot of violating her gag order in the case.
+In an order setting a Oct.
+31 hearing, Judge Tammy Kemp said an on-camera interview with Creuzot that aired Sept.
+22 on a Dallas television station was a “direct violation” of her order.
+The hearing is to allow Kemp to explain why he shouldn’t be held in contempt of court.